pitastrudl/wekanwiki/OAuth2.md

 Also, if you have Rocket.Chat using LDAP/SAML/Google/etc for logging into Rocket.Chat, then same users can login to Wekan when Rocket.Chat is providing OAuth2 login to Wekan.

+If there is existing username/password account in Wekan, OAuth2 merges both logins.

 Source: [OAuth2 Pull Request](https://github.com/wekan/wekan/pull/1578)

 ## 1) Install Rocket.Chat